-The Company had no employees during the year (2017: None).
-Management services were provided to the Company throughout the year by X-Leisure Limited, which is a Group undertaking, charges for which amount to £NiI (2017: £NiI).
+The Company had no employees during the year (2018: None).
+Management services were provided to the Company throughout the year by Land Securities Properties Limited, a fellow group undertaking, charges for which amount to £NiI (2018: £NiI).

 (b) Directors' remuneration